PSAT / NMSQT 2021: What You Need to Know

 In October each year, high school sophomores and juniors across the country will take the PSAT, or the Preliminary SAT.
 For many students, this is their first standardized college admissions test.
 The PSAT/NMSQT provides a low stakes exposure to the official SAT since it is not used in college admission decisions.

 The test is administered by local high schools on dates set by The College Board.
-In 2020, schools may choose to administer it on Wednesday, October 14, Saturday, October 17, Thursday October 29, and The College Board recently added Thursday, January 26, 2021 as an option.
+For the PSAT 2021, schools may choose to administer it on Wednesday, October 13, Saturday, October 16, or Thursday October 26.
 Students register for the test directly with their high school and not with The College Board.

 The PSAT is 2 hours and 45 minutes long and has two sections: (1) Evidence-based Reading & Writing and (2) Math.

 - It provides a realistic test-taking experience in preparation for the SAT.

 - It can be an early indicator of strengths and areas for improvement, which is useful for your test prep plan.

 - It gives students a sense for how they would score on the SAT.